troyanthony06/database/ahf/ahf-Insights/lab1 install ahf/ahf-install.md

 In this lab, you will:
 * (Recommended) Install AHF on Linux or UNIX as **root** user in daemon mode
-* Install AHF on Linux or UNIX as a non-root user in non-daemon mode
-* Run AHF on SELinux-enabled systems
-* Uninstall AHF

 ### Prerequisites